vijay-ravi/EC2_jupyter_notebook/README.md

 12. Go to http://localhost:8000/ to get into the jupyter environment and create your notebooks.

 13. Now the fun stuff.
-After all that hard work, the next time you wanna start a server you dont need to do all the above.
-You just need two codes of line to get your notebook up and running.
+After all that hard work, the next time you wanna start a server I will give you two lines of codes to achieve it.
+It will start a server and launch a jupyter notebook.

-14. Open up your command prompt and type the code:   python ec2_start.py
+14. Open up your command prompt and type the code:   python ec2_start.py  (This command assumes that you have the .pem file stored in working directory)

 ![Image description](https://github.com/vijay-ravi/EC2_jupyter_notebook/blob/master/jupyter_cmd.PNG)